n-m-b/Automation-Scripts/README.md

 # automation-scripts
-> Scripts I use to make my life in the CLI much easier and efficent.
+> Scripts I use to make my life in the CLI much easier and efficient.